Saric-Group/BSS2024_LAMMPS_Task/README.md

 Once LAMMPS is properly installed you can then set up your simulations by:

 1. Create a directory where you will be running all the replicas (different simulations with different RNG seeds for a given set of parameters) for a given scenario.
-For example `~/scenario1`
+For example `~/scenario1` by running `mkdir ~/scenario1`
 2. Copy the [Inputs](Inputs) folder into that directory.
 In this example you can just run `cp -r ./Inputs ~/scenario1` from [here](./)
 3. Edit the [InputData.txt](Inputs/InputData.txt) according to the scenario you want to explore.
     [InputData.txt](Inputs/InputData.txt) contains the details of the binding sites on the nanoparticle.
 Besides the header, the file contains one line per binding site specifying the position (coordinates) and binding interaction strength.